Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 Automobile Insurance Fraud in Maryland

-When a person or entity commits fraud it raises the prices for everyone.
+When a person or entity commits fraud, it raises the prices for everyone.
 This is why it is best to avoid it at all costs.

 Beyond your responsibility as a good citizen to refrain from committing fraud, committing car insurance fraud, in particular, could cost you more than you would ever save on your policy.